Mall of America: Transit

 In the lower level of the eastern parking ramp is the Mall of America station, the busiest transit hub in Minnesota with services to and from many destinations in the Minneapolis–Saint Paul metropolitan area.
-The Transit Station contains two stops on the Metro Transit network: the southern terminus of the METRO Blue Line (light rail) to Downtown Minneapolis via MSP Airport and Hiawatha Avenue (operated by Metro Transit), and the northern terminus of the METRO Red Line (BRT) to Apple Valley (operated by the Minnesota Valley Transit Authority).
-Both agencies also operate many local bus services to the Transit Station and many area hotels along with the Mystic Lake Casino Hotel offer free shuttles to their establishments.
+The Transit Station contains two stops on the Metro Network: the southern terminus of the METRO Blue Line (light rail) to Downtown Minneapolis via MSP Airport and Hiawatha Avenue (operated by Metro Transit), and the northern terminus of the METRO Red Line (bus rapid transit) to Apple Valley.
+The indoor waiting area at Mall of America Transit Station is open daily from 6 a.m. to 10 p.m.
+Metro Transit and the MVTA also operate many local bus services to the Transit Station and many area hotels along with the Mystic Lake Casino Hotel offer free shuttles to their establishments.

 The mall is not a park and ride facility, and overnight parking is banned to prevent passengers taking the train to the airport.
-Commuters are required to use the nearby 28th Avenue station's parking ramp.
+Commuters are required to use the nearby 30th Avenue station's parking ramp.
 The station underwent a $25 million upgrade which was completed in October 2019.